 Aurora University participates in the State Authorization Reciprocity Agreement (SARA) and is an approved SARA institution in the state of Illinois.
 If the complaint cannot be resolved after exhausting the Student Complaint Process, and the student does not live in California*, the student may file a complaint with the Illinois Board of Higher Education using their Institutional Complaint System located at http://complaints.ibhe.org/

-- Online students who live in California may file a complaint with the Bureau for Private Secondary Education (http://www.bppe.ca.gov/enforcement/complaint.shtml)
+*Online students who live in California may file a complaint with the California Department of Consumer Affairs at https://www.dca.ca.gov/consumers/complaints/oos_students.shtml

 All students who have exhausted Aurora University and state options for handing complaints may contact the university’s accreditor: